eshaanbobdey/federated-sepsis-detection/README.md

 # Federated Learning-Based Sepsis Detection System

 ## Overview
-This project implements a sepsis detection system using both a centralized machine learning approach and a federated learning-based neural network.
-The goal is to predict the likelihood of sepsis using patient vital signs and laboratory data while maintaining data privacy.
+This project implements a sepsis detection system using both a centralized machine learning approach (XGBoost) and a federated-learning-*style* neural network.
+The goal is to predict the likelihood of sepsis using patient vital signs and laboratory data while exploring privacy-preserving training patterns.

-The project simulates a distributed healthcare environment where multiple clients (hospitals) train models locally without sharing raw data.
+The project simulates a distributed healthcare environment: multiple "client" models are trained on partitions of a single dataset within this codebase, and their predictions are combined.
+It is a single-machine simulation, not a live multi-institution deployment — see [Relationship to `federated_sepsis_website`](#relationship-to-federated_sepsis_website) below for the sibling project that implements the networked side of this.

+> **Dataset:** *(not yet specified in this README — add the name/source of the sepsis dataset used, e.g. PhysioNet 2019 Challenge, so results below are reproducible and verifiable.)*

 ---